tuzumkuru/viam-api-integrations/README.md

 ## Build and Run

-To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `rdk:vision:tuzumkuru:viam-api-integrations:plantnet-api` model from the [`tuzumkuru:viam-api-integrations:plantnet-api` module](https://app.viam.com/module/rdk/tuzumkuru:viam-api-integrations:plantnet-api).
+To use this module, follow these instructions to [add a module from the Viam Registry](https://docs.viam.com/registry/configure/#add-a-modular-resource-from-the-viam-registry) and select the `vision / api-integrations:plantnet-api` model from the [`tuzumkuru:api-integrations` module](https://app.viam.com/module/tuzumkuru/api-integrations).

 ## Configure your vision